-Have you considered using your competitors and more specifically what their customers think of them to increase the effectiveness of your own website?
+Have you considered using your competitors and, more specifically, what their customers think of them to increase the effectiveness of your website?

-Understanding customers is often the key to a successful website, if you aren’t answering all the important questions a customer may have then you will create friction points and that means you’re leaving money on the table.
+Understanding customers is often the key to a successful website.
+If you aren’t answering all the important questions a customer may have, then you will create friction points, which means you’re leaving money on the table.

-Removing friction points can be done in a variety of ways but if you expand your conversion optimising beyond your own website and look at your competitors you can make some both immediate and fruitful gains.
+Removing friction points can be done in a variety of ways.
+But if you expand your conversion optimization campaign beyond your own website to analyze your competitors, you can make immediate and fruitful gains.

 How Can Your Competitors Help Increase Your Own Conversion Rate?

 Like it or not your competitors will have plenty of paying customers; not only that they’ll have customers that love them and they’ll also have customers that hate them.

 Just because these customers didn’t buy from your website doesn’t mean you can’t use them to your advantage, many of them will post their experiences online and that provides you with a wealth of qualitative data that you can analyse to help increase your own conversion rates.

 Studying Competitor Reviews to Find What Customers Want